Skip to main content

 Please consider getting trip insurance.
 Policies can often be purchased through your credit card company or secondary companies like AAA.

-We may cancel trips if the state issues a state of emergency, if there is a natural disaster, or if unseasonable weather makes our trail network unpassable.
+We may cancel trips if the state issues a state of emergency, if there is a natural disaster, or if extreme weather makes our trail network impassable.
 Should this happen, we will contact leaders of affected trips and handle the situation on a case by case basis.

 We treat non-refunded cancellations as donations toward supporting school groups and community groups who may not be able to come without financial assistance.

 Sooner is better, especially if you plan to stay for a weekend in February or March, as those are our busiest months.
-Most people book 3 months in advance.
+Many people book around 3 months in advance.

 Yes!
 But it’s definitely not for everyone.